Preschool Opportunities and Mandatory Kindergarten

 Eliminate High-Stakes Consequences on Teacher Evaluations

 Pressures linked to student standardized testing create unreasonable workloads for teachers and serve as disincentives to take assignments in hard-to-staff schools.

 Attrition is higher in schools facing A – F pressure.
-This worsens the shortage dilemma, because low-performing schools continue the revolving door where effective teachers are churned out for better options elsewhere.
+This worsens the teacher shortage dilemma, because low-performing schools continue the revolving door where effective teachers choose to leave for a better environment elsewhere.

-- Place a moratorium on using student data for high-stakes consequences linked to teacher evaluations during the transition to new academic standards and assessments.
+- Place a moratorium on using student data for high-stakes consequences linked to teacher evaluations during the transition to the new ILEARN assessment system.

 - Maintain local control in the development and implementation of teacher performance evaluation models.